icopy-site/awesome-cn/docs/awesome/awesome-angular.md

 * [exome](https://github.com/Marcisbee/exome) - Simple proxy based state manager for deeply nested states, works with Angular Signals and RxJS.
 * [ngxs](https://github.com/ngxs/store) - NGXS tries to make things as simple and accessible as possible with less boilerplate and code to maintain.
 * [ngrx](https://github.com/ngrx/platform) - Reactive State for Angular.
-* [rx-angular](https://github.com/rx-angular/rx-angular) - RxAngular offers a toolkit for handling fully reactive apps with the main focus on runtime performance, template rendering, and developer experience.
 * [query](https://github.com/TanStack/query) - Powerful asynchronous state management, server-state utilities and data fetching for the web.
 * [elf](https://github.com/ngneat/elf) - A reactive immutable state management solution built on top of RxJS.
 It uses custom RxJS operators to query the state and pure functions to update it.
 * [state-adapt](https://github.com/state-adapt/state-adapt) - Declarative, incremental state management library.